vahid-pezeshki/vahid-pezeshki/README.md

 </div>

 ## About Me
-*My name is Vahid, I'm an artificial intelligence student in Tabriz. i like to code, and i love to learn new skills and new technologies.*
+*I'm Vahid, an artificial intelligence student based in Tabriz.
+I have a strong passion for coding and a keen interest in learning new skills and technologies.
+My goal is to explore the ever-evolving world of AI and contribute to the tech community.*
 <br><br>

 - 🌱 I’m currently learning **.NET Core, React/TypeScript and Machine Learning.**